By-Laws

 Meetings

 Section 1 .
 Annual Meetings shall be held in January at a designated location and are subject to change.
 Monthly meetings for Members only will be held on the first Sunday of the month but are frequently subject to change.
-Check the forum or consult a Team captain or Staff Officer for the proper date and location.
+Check the forum or consult the State Coordinator or Staff Officer for the proper date and location.

 Section 2.
 Attendance is encouraged for all members of this organization.
 Length of meetings is usually two (2) hours with a five (5) minute break midway through.